 Each long bone has an elongated shaft or diaphysis and two expanded ends (epiphyses) which are smooth and articular.
 The shaft typically has 3 surfaces separated by 3 borders, a central medullary cavity, and a nutrient foramen directed away from the growing end.
 Limb bones are typical long bones.
-Examples of typical long bones are humerus, radius, ulna, femur, tibia and fibula, metacarpals, metatarsals, and phalanges.
+Examples are humerus, radius, ulna, femur, tibia and fibula, metacarpals, metatarsals, and phalanges.

 [Know about other types of bones in the body]

 Development of Long Bone

 In early fetal life, the bone is just a framework formed by the cartilage.
 The body needs to convert this into the bony material.
 This is achieved by ossification centers, the nidus from where bone tissue is constructed and laid over the cartilage framework.

 Typically, three ossification centers are responsible for ossification of long bone cartilage framework.